In my latest blog I share my top tips for boosting your commercial awareness.

 Incidentally, you’re not expected to know it all.
 That would be nigh on impossible!
 But it’s not a box ticking exercise either.
 Rather, commercial awareness is knowledge you’ll acquire over time and through varied experiences that goes well beyond flicking through a newspaper on the morning of your assessment centre.
 Ultimately, you must be inquisitive and eager to discover more about the legal profession and the wider business world law firms operate in.

 Remember employers are looking for potential, not the finished article.
 When it comes to commercial awareness, law firms want to know you understand and appreciate that fundamentally they are businesses that exist to make a profit.
-You’ll be expected to have a basic awareness of how they operate, their most prominent practice areas, trophy clients, target sectors and key competitors.
+You’ll be expected to have a decent understanding of how they operate, their most prominent practice areas, star partners, trophy clients, target sectors and key competitors.

 Being a successful lawyer isn’t as simple as regurgitating the law to your clients.
 It requires a decent grasp of your client’s business objectives against the backdrop of the sector in which it operates.
 Only then can you offer relevant and innovative advice that offers pragmatic solutions to the legal issues you’ve been instructed to handle.
 For example, when advising clients on disputes, it’s not just about confirming whether they have a legitimate claim that would stand up in court.
 It also requires you to consider plenty of commercial points, including the cost of pursuing the perpetrators and any potential damage to your clients’ reputation if the issues were to come out in public.